Zimbabwean city a ‘ticking time bomb’ for residents who fear its collapse

 A city at risk of collapsing: The cost of the search for gold in Zimbabwe

-How illegal gold mining is leaving a trail of destruction and threatening lives in the mineral rich city of Kwekwe.
+How illegal gold mining is leaving a trail of destruction and threatening lives in the mineral-rich city of Kwekwe.

 Kwekwe, Zimbabwe – Dorothy Moyo says a prayer every time she walks, runs or drives around her neighbourhood in central Zimbabwe – afraid that the earth will give away from beneath her feet, dragging her underground.